 The high performance processor board (MIDS4) has a number of hardware jumpers that determine the configuration of some basic system hardware and software functions.
-Depending upon the type of jumper, there may be two, three or five jumper posts.
+Depending upon the jumper type, there may be two, three, or five posts.
 Posts are tied (shorted) together using black jumper plugs.
-The five wide jumper posts for configuring the digital output signals are shown in Figure 4-21.
+The five wide jumper posts for configuring the digital output signals are shown in Figure 4-16.

-Figure 4-21: Jumper Posts
+Figure 4-16: Five Jumper Posts

-The locations of each of the sets of jumpers of interest are illustrated in Figure 4-22 and are identified by stenciled labels on the surface of the MIDS4 board.
+The locations of each of the sets of jumpers of interest are illustrated in Figure 4-17 and are identified by stenciled labels on the surface of the MIDS4 board.

-Figure 4-22: Jumper Locations
+Figure 4-17: Jumper Locations

-Table 4-10 describes each of the sets of jumpers and how the pins must be shorted ("jumpered") in order to set a specific configuration.
-When a direction (e.g. left verses right) is described, it is with respect to the MIDS4 board oriented as shown in the picture above.
+Table 4-7 describes each of the sets of jumpers and how the pins must be shorted ("jumpered") in order to set a specific configuration.
+When a direction (e.g. left verses right) is described, it is with respect to the MIDS4 board oriented as shown in Figure 4-17.